readium/annotations/README.md

 ## 4.3.
 Exporting annotations as a detached file

 When a user decides to export an annotation set from a reading system, he SHOULD be proposed to filter the annotations by keywords (multiple choice).
 “Annotations with no keyword” and “All annotations” SHOULD be proposed as options.
-The advantage of this practice is that, for instance, a user can export personal annotations (usually with no keyword) and let “teacher” annotations unexported.
+The advantage of this practice is that, for instance, a user can export personal annotations (usually with no keyword) and leave “teacher” annotations unexported.

 He MAY enter a title for the annotation set (empty by default).
-Such title SHOULD become the exported filename.
+Such a title SHOULD become the exported filename.

-He MUST be proposed to choose the directory in which the annotation set will be stored.
+He MUST be able to choose the directory in which the annotation set will be stored.

-The file extention of the file MUST be `.ann`.
+The file extension MUST be `.ann`.

-The application may propose alternative formats at export time: a HTML or markdown format may be handy, as a list of annotations with human-friendly references to the location of each annotation.
+The application may propose alternative formats at export time: an HTML or markdown format may be handy as a list of annotations with human-friendly references to the location of each annotation.

 ## 4.4.
 Exporting annotations in a publication

 When a user decides to export a publication from the Reading System, he SHOULD be proposed to embed the annotations associated with the publication.

-If the user decides to embed annotations in a publication, he SHOULD be be proposed to filter the annotations by keywords (multiple choice).
+If the user decides to embed annotations in a publication, he SHOULD be proposed to filter the annotations by keywords (multiple choice).

 ## 4.5.
 Importing annotations

 To simplify the association of annotations with a publication, a Reading System MUST offer a way to select a publication before selecting an annotation set.
-The drag&drop of an annotation set into a Reading System MAY also be proposed, but identifying the proper publication from the metadata in the annotation set is more complicated.
+The drag and drop of an annotation set into a Reading System MAY also be proposed, but identifying the proper publication from the metadata in the annotation set is more complicated.

 When importing an annotation set, a Reading System SHOULD display a message with the title of the annotation set and the number of annotations in the set.
 The Reading System MUST offer the user the choice to abort the import.